maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 - How many vehicles are currently serving route 30?
 - Where exactly is each vehicle on the route right now?
 - What's the current status of vehicles on this route?

+### Why Use a CTE Instead of a Subquery?

+We use a CTE instead of a correlated subquery for several reasons:

+1. **Performance**: CTEs are often more efficient because the database can compute them once and reuse the result
+2. **Readability**: The query logic is more clearly separated and easier to understand
+3. **Maintainability**: Each logical part is named, making the query easier to modify or debug

 ## Query: Finding the Nearest Vehicles to a Location